YYHCOPPOLO/awesome-github-repos/data.md

 *   [antfu-collective/ni](https://github.com/antfu-collective/ni) - 💡 Use the right package manager

+*   [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
+AFFiNE(pronounced \[ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
+Privacy first, open-source, customizable and ready to use.

 ## Python

 *   [SuperClaude-Org/SuperClaude\_Framework](https://github.com/SuperClaude-Org/SuperClaude_Framework) - A configuration framework that enhances Claude Code with specialized commands, cognitive personas, and development methodologies.